Elias Díaz Player Props: Rockies vs. Nationals

-The Colorado Rockies and Elias Diaz, who went 1-for-3 last time in action, take on Trevor Williams and the Washington Nationals at Coors Field, Saturday at 8:10 PM ET.
+The Colorado Rockies and Elias Diaz, who went 1-for-1 with two RBI last time in action, take on Chad Kuhl and the Washington Nationals at Coors Field, Sunday at 3:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Nationals.
+In his most recent game, he reached base in his only plate appearance against the Nationals.

 Elias Díaz Game Info & Props vs. the Nationals